AlGepe/OmniSnippets_JS/docs/omni/onResult/addChart.rst

 This function allows you to create and display a graph that dynamically shows multiple data points to the user.
 There are 4 different types of charts available for now:

 #. **'line'** - Data represented as dots joined by a straight line
-#. **'area'** - Similar to 'line' but withot dots and the area below filled in.
+#. **'area'** - Similar to 'line' but without dots and the area below filled in.
 Allows to stack datasets on top of each other.
 #. **'bar'**  - Bar chart with the ability to stack multiple datasets.
 #. **'pie'**  - Pie chart where each data point represents a fraction of the total area of a circle